July 13, 2021

 Apply ProGuard to Your Android Projects

 In preparation for the changes in the upcoming release of AGP 7, we’ve developed a ProGuard Gradle plugin.
-This new plugin enables you to continue leveraging ProGuard in current and future Android projects.
+This new ProGuard Gradle plugin enables you to continue leveraging the software in current and future ProGuard Android projects.

 In this blog post, we’ve outlined how this plugin can easily be obtained and applied to your Android projects in just a few simple steps.
 We also provided some resources to help you with setting up ProGuard, such as our latest blog post about configuring ProGuard and the ProGuard Playground.